Males get eating disorders too.

 Commonly males only seek treatment or receive a correct medical diagnosis when symptoms become severe and few services are designed to meet the specific needs of males with eating disorders.
 The stigma associated with having a ‘female disease’ also contributes to a delay in seeking help.

 If you suspect that you or someone you know, male or female, has an eating disorder, it is important to seek help immediately.
-Your GP is a good ‘first base’ and can refer you to a practitioner with specialised knowledge in eating disorders.
+Your GP is a good ‘first base’ and can refer you to a practitioner with specialized knowledge in eating disorders.